technomancy/bussard/spoilers/readme.md

 ## Guidelines

-* Hard science where possible
+* Hard science where possible (see Crimes against Science below, don't add to that list)
- * Obviously portals break this, as does the dramatic reduction of solar system distance
 * News messages use at least from, to, subject, message-id headers, page-break-separated
 * Use metric time for most relative amounts, years are OK for absolute events
 * Don't make newsgroup postings unrealistically knowledgeable